tsackton/taelgar/People/Dwarves/Magran Boulderbeard.md

 >> Based in: [[Tharn Todor]], [[Nardith]]
 >> `$=dv.view("_scripts/view/get_CurrentWhereabouts", {"config": await app.vault.adapter.read(app.vault.configDir + "/taelgarConfig.json")})`

-A warrior from Tharn Todor who led a large expedition of dwarves into the ruins of Ardith, and to confront Chardonian interlopers.
+A warrior from Tharn Todor who led a large expedition of dwarves into the ruins of [[Ardith]], and to confront Chardonian interlopers.

 Killed [[Inakara]] and the other denizens of the [[Dwarven Outpost (Raven's Hold)|dwarven outpost near Raven's Hold]] in late July, 1748.